 3. New analytics code format

 The familiar UA-XXXXXXX code format has now been changed to G-XXXXXXXXXX.

 4. Default IP Anonymization

-5. Two conversion tracking cookies instead of one
+5. Two cookies for tracking conversions instead of one

 There are now 2 types of cookies in the new Analytics: “_ga” and “_ga_XXXXXX”.
 Both options have a 2-year shelf life.
-They are updated every time data is sent to Google Analytics.
+Each are updated every time data is sent to Google Analytics.

 The first version of the “_ga” file, as in Universal Analytics, stores a custom ClientID.

 The second cookie is in the format “_ga_XXXXXX” and is used for the Measurement ID.

 The new version has significantly expanded its list of basic metrics.
 New metrics include: